animeshtrivedi/animeshtrivedi.github.io/teaching.md

     * Title: An Introduction to RDMA Networking

 ## Useful links
+  * [Advice](/lit-study/) - on how to do Literature Study course at VU.
-  * [The Science of Scientific Writing](https://github.com/animeshtrivedi/notes/blob/master/docs/the-science-of-scientific-writing.pdf) - a must read for any report or paper that you plan to write
+  * [The Science of Scientific Writing](https://github.com/animeshtrivedi/notes/blob/master/docs/the-science-of-scientific-writing.pdf) - a must read for any report or paper that you plan to write.
   * [Tips and Guidance for Students Writing Papers and Reports](https://www.cse.unsw.edu.au/~gernot/style-guide.html), by Gernot Heiser.
-  * [General advice and guidelines](/advice/) for students who work with me
+  * [General advice and guidelines](/advice/) for students who work with me.